2014 Team Speedway Junior European Championship

 The 2014 Team Speedway Junior European Championship was the seventh Team Speedway Junior European Championship season.
 It was organised by the Fédération Internationale de Motocyclisme and was the third as an under 21 years of age event.

-The final took place on 28 June 2014 in Herxheim, Germany.
+The final took place on 28 June 2014 at the Sandbahn Rennen Herxheim in Herxheim, Germany.
 The defending champions Poland won the final easily with 49 points to seal three consecutive titles.